SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

 \subsection{Cross-Scale Self-Similar Sparse Attention}

-\paragraph{Motivation.} To systematically analyze the pretrained text-to-image VAR model~\cite{infinity}, we visualize the attention maps at each scale and vertically concatenate them in ascending order of spatial resolution.
+\textbf{Motivation.} To systematically analyze the pretrained VAR models~\cite{infinity,hart}, we visualize the attention maps at each scale and vertically concatenate them in ascending order of spatial resolution.
 The resulting visualization, shown in Fig.~\ref{fig:attn_map_3_feats}, clearly reveals how attention activation patterns evolve across scales.
 From Fig.~\ref{fig:attn_map_3_feats}(b), it is evident that the attention activation patterns across different scales exhibit pronounced cross-scale similarity---the activation at scale $k$ closely mirrors that of the preceding scale $k-1$, particularly in the corresponding subregions when the attention map is partitioned by source scales.
-Formally, for the full attention map $\mathbf{A}^{(k)} \in \mathbb{R}^{B\times H\times N_k \times N_{\le k}}$ at scale $k$, we divide it into $k$ column-blocks according to the source scales:
+Formally, for the full attention map $\mathbf{A}^{(k)} \in \mathbb{R}^{B\times H\times N_k \times N_{\le k}}$ at scale $k$, we divide it into $k$ column-blocks according to the source scales: where each block $\mathbf{A}^{(k,i)} \in \mathbb{R}^{N_k \times N_i}$ corresponds to the attention from the current scale $k$ to the $i$-th previous scale ($i \le k$).
+We empirically observe a strong similarity between consecutive scales: suggesting that the activation pattern of the current scale can be predicted by upsampling that of the preceding scale.
+This motivates us to reuse the sparse activation pattern identified at a mid-scale to predict sparse for larger scales, thereby avoiding redundant dense attention computations.